holdenc20/Animator/Resources/README.md

 to display an animation.
 Can be saved to an SVG file to be run as an animation

-view.SwingView:

-view.SwingPanel:

-io.AnimationFileReader:
+view.SwingView: Implementation of the view.AnimatorView interface
+and uses Java Swing's JFrame class to visually display the animation.

+view.SwingPanel: Extension of the Java Swing's JPanel class that handles the actual construction of the animation onto the SwingView.

+<h3>Classes Overview for the Input classes and Model Builders</h3>

+io.AnimationFileReader: This class represents a file reader for the animation file.
+This reads in the file in the prescribed file format, and relies on a model builder interface.

-io.AnimationRunner: Class with a main method used for manual testing.
+io.AnimationRunner: Class with a main method used for manual testing and running command-line arguments for running certain commands to input and handle the output.

-io.TweenBuilderImpl:

-io.TweenModelBuilder:
+io.TweenModelBuilder: This interface contains all the methods that the io.AnimationFileReader class calls as it reads a file containing the animation and builds a model.
+It is parameterized over the actual model type.

+io.TweenBuilderImpl: Implementation of the TweenModelBuilder interface that creates an animation of type Animator from a file.